-We have audited the financial statements of Cindrigo Holdings Limited (formerly Challenger Acquisitions Ltd) (Company) for the year ended 31 December 2021 which comprise the statement of comprehensive income, the statement of financial position, the statement of changes in equity and the statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Cindrigo Holdings Limited (formerly Challenger Acquisitions Ltd) (Group) for the year ended 31 December 2021 which comprise the consolidated statement of comprehensive income, consolidated the statement of financial position, the consolidated statement of changes in equity, the consolidated statement of cash flows, the parent company statement of financial position, the parent company statement of changes in equity and notes to the consolidated financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.

-In our opinion, the financial statements:
+In our opinion, the consolidated financial statements:

-- give a true and fair view of the state of the Company's affairs as at 31 December 2021 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; - have been prepared in accordance with the requirements of the Companies (Guernsey) Law 2008.
+- give a true and fair view of the state of the Group's and of the parent company's affairs as at 31 December 2021 and of its result for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; - have been prepared in accordance with the requirements of the Companies (Guernsey) Law 2008.